 Luckily for my neighbours, while making these ice pops I didn’t start reciting out loud my English lessons.
 Rather settled for humming the Tom Waits’ song.
 Oh, “You’re innocent when you dream”.
 I love that voice.
 Like an old, rusty rasp, so desperate, so dark, but so alive and yearning.

 So enough of my cinematographic and music preferences and back to the sweets.

 This is a delice to dream of, to dream while eating it.

-Fresh berries, so vibrant and beautiful both in looks and tastes, coconut milk, so silky in it’s creamy coconutty texture.
-Ok, coconutty may not be a propper word but still, you know what I mean.
+Fresh berries, so vibrant and beautiful both in looks and tastes, coconut milk, so silky in its creamy coconutty texture.
+Ok, coconutty may not be a proper word but still, you know what I mean.
 Ice cream, I scream, you’ll scream for this ice cream.

 Because it’s so simple that this probably may not be a recipe at all.
 Rather a combination of qualities that comes along together so great.
 Smash the fruit with a fork, add coconut milk, some sweetener and lemon juice if you like, freeze, and that’s it.

 Fresh and vibrant berries along with creamy, silky and utmost deliciousness of coconut milk make this simple Berry Coconut Ice Pops so great!

 - 1 cup blackberries or bluberries.
 Or any berries.

 - 1/2 cup coconut milk (full fat)